sakilanasrinsetu/blog_application/README.md

-[//]: # (python manage.py dumpdata > main.json blog)

 # Blog Application

 ## Document

     - Clone the repository
     - Create a `.env` file
     - Make a virtualenv and install all requirements
-- Create a database and add configuration to the .env file
+    - Create a database and add configuration to the `.env` file from `.env.example`
     - Run django migrate commands
     - Run the project with `runserver` command

 # Project API Url